 By default, RADIUS Agent listens for authentication requests on the RADIUS authentication port.
-Filtering Service uses the information provided by RADIUS Agent to apply policies and log requests for remote users logged on to the network.
+Filtering Service uses the information provided by RADIUS Agent to apply policies to remote users logged on to the network.

 RADIUS Agent extracts the authentication request ID (a unique identifier), user name, and originating IP address.
 The Agent stores this data in a user name-to-IP-address map in local memory and in the RadiusAgent.bak file.